 You also have to think about the overall competitive environment in your area.
 You want to see if there are other competing franchises and how they operate.

-For example, if you want to start a commercial cleaning franchise or pursue senior care franchise opportunities, you will need to assess the opportunities in your local area and the competition.
+For example, if you want to start a commercial cleaning franchise or pursue senior care franchise opportunities, you will need to assess the current availability in your local area and the competition.
 If it’s a highly competitive field, it doesn’t mean that you shouldn’t pursue the opportunity.

 You’ll need to be creative in how you market the business and choose a franchise partner like Franchising Path that can help you beat the competition.

 The most important part of starting a franchise business is the financial piece.
 Some franchises will cost more to start than others.